 The 44% wouldn’t create a lot of strange outcomes if we were dealing with matches containing hundreds of goals, but we aren’t.
 A typical match is decided by a total of 5-10 goal chances.
 And with 44 % random goals, we inevitably also will get many random results.

 Imagine a match between two teams, one of them clearly better than the other.

 Team A, the better team, has 7 goal chances, each of them with a 60 % probability of scoring.
 Team B has 3 chances and a 40 % chance of scoring.

 Even under these circumstances, there is a 5% chance that team B will end up winning and a 14% probability of a draw.
 Yet, surely Team A will win 80% of the time.

-Hence, all you need to produce the very same thing that people call inconsistency in real football is (a) a low goal ratio and (b) randomness.
+The point I want to make here is that all you need to produce “inconsistency” is (a) a low goal ratio and (b) randomness.

-And this is of course the exact same thing with FIFA: Even though you are the better player, you should expect to lose some matches simply because luck isn’t on your side.
-And on top, there is of course the human factor, i.e. mental fatigue, lack of concentration, your mom disturbing you and the likes.
+And this is of course the exact same thing with FIFA: Even though you are the better player, you will need luck on your side in order to win every time.
+And on top of that comes the human factor, i.e. mental fatigue, lack of concentration, your mom/wife/kids disturbing you and the likes.

-I will allow myself to ignore that line of reasoning until someone has been able to put forward a reasonable argument as to why (a) it should be our default assumption that a football simulation doesn’t work like football and (b) why it makes sense to assume that coincidence doesn’t exist in FUT.
+I will however allow myself to ignore that line of reasoning until someone has been able to put forward a reasonable argument for why (a) it should be our default assumption that a football simulation doesn’t work like football and (b) why it makes sense to assume that coincidence doesn’t exist in FUT.

 Basically, logic dictates that when you have a game with few goals and a lot of randomness, you get “inconsistency”.
-I haven’t seen evidence supporting the claim that any of these factors isn’t present in FUT.
-As a matter of fact, it is painstakenly clear to be and any other open minded person that they are!
+I haven’t seen evidence supporting the claim that these factors aren’t present in FUT.
+As a matter of fact, it is painstakingly clear to be and any other open-minded person that they are!